kevinburke/public-comments/belmont-general-plan/README.md

 ### How to Help

+Come to the Planning Commission hearing on the EIR.
+It is on August 15th at 7pm at Belmont City Hall.
+You will have 2 minutes to give a comment.
+Public speaking is difficult but every voice counts; even if you just say "I think we should add more housing to avoid having rents go up even further" that will be a helpful comment.

 Send a comment to the Belmont City Council asking for more space for housing and less space for offices. *Be sure to mention you are a Belmont resident and a renter.* You can cite the numbers above.